Vishalbharadwaj27/DocAssist/README.md

 ---

-## 🚨 Latest Migration: TypeScript → Beginner-Friendly JavaScript
-- **All code is now in JavaScript (.jsx) with clear comments and PropTypes for easy understanding.**
-- **TypeScript files have been removed or converted.**
-- **Beginner Guide and Conversion Summary**: These files were deleted, but all relevant information is now in this README.
-- **Error handling and user feedback** have been improved throughout the app, especially for authentication.
-- **Supabase** is now the only backend/auth provider.
-All configuration is in `src/integrations/supabase/client.js`.

----

 ## 🚀 Features
 - 🏥 **Symptom Analysis** – Get AI-driven insights on symptoms and possible conditions.
 - 💊 **Medication Guidance** – Understand drug interactions, dosages, and side effects.